cbg-ethz/clustNet/README.md

-graphClust: Graph-based clustering with optional covariate adjustment
+netClust: Network-based clustering with optional covariate adjustment
 -----------

-`graphClust` is an R package for graph-based clustering of binary data using a Bayesian network mixture model and optional covariate adjustment.
+`netClust` is an R package for network-based clustering of binary data using a Bayesian network mixture model and optional covariate adjustment.

 Installation
 -----------

-In order to install the package, it suffices to launch `R CMD INSTALL path/to/graphClust` from a terminal, or `make install` from within the package source folder.
+In order to install the package, it suffices to launch `R CMD INSTALL path/to/netClust` from a terminal, or `make install` from within the package source folder.

 Being hosted on GitHub, it is possible to use the `install_github`